 Note: Using chained assignment expression, the value cannot be assigned to the variable at the time of declaration.
 For example, int a=b=c=90 is an invalid statement.

-- Embedded Assignment Expression
+- In-line Assignment Expression

 C++ Embedded Assignment Expression Example: